tarekwxcc/Multi-Demo-Portal-Glitch/README.md

 ## Prerequisites
 To use this portal, you’ll need:
-1. An Airtable account with an API key
+1. An Airtable account with a Personal Access Token (due to the deprecation of API keys)
 2. A Stripe account for payment processing
 3. A hosting service like Glitch (syncing with GitHub is recommended)